Interweaving Performance Cultures

 My plays dramaturgically interrogate Deaf culture, hearing culture, disability arts and culture, and non-disabled majority culture.
 Especially relevant within the context of ‘Interweaving Performance Cultures’ are questions of translation and translatability within different, disabled and non-disabled cultures and their specific forms of expression.
 During a period of attachment to the Institute, I would hope to explore issues of intercultural performance in several ways:

 Much of my work explores issues of how distinctive Deaf and disability cultures operate with, against, and/or in opposition to ‘mainstream’ or ‘dominant’ cultural paradigms.
-I hope to further explore ‘crip’ aesthetics (integrated audio description, sign theatre, etc.), and alternative dramaturgies through reflections on recent and forthcoming productions.
+I hope to further explore ‘crip’ aesthetics (integrated audio description, sign theatre, etc.), and alternative dramaturgies through reflections on recent productions (Women of Flowers 2014/15; the 9 Fridas 2014 and 2016, Cosy 2016).